 I bought a few skin care products from Dr Alkaitis back in April and they were kind enough to also send a sample pack.
 The samples lasted an amazingly long time, the pack is perfect for a two week trip or three if you are abstemious.

 Price wise, if you buy well known department store skin care products Dr Alkaitis skincare is the same price.
-Truly, I’d buy this instead, the ingredients are good enough to eat, certified organic or wild crafted.
-Learn why that matters
+I’d buy this instead, the ingredients are good enough to eat, certified organic or wild crafted.

-Dr Alkaitis’ products win over the more traditional high end skin care ranges.
-Sorry but it does.
+Dr Alkaitis’ products, for me, win over the more traditional high end skin care ranges.

 Dr Alkaitis organic skin food skin care review

 The smell is simple, natural not overpowering, refreshing without being fake.
 Nothing about Dr Alkaitis’ skin care is fake.
-Reading the comprehensive ingredients list that comes with the products- you will find no ‘natural moisture base’ on the label here- a get out clause to hide what really is in the lotion!
+Reading the comprehensive ingredients list that comes with the products – you will find no ‘natural moisture base’ on the label here – a get out clause by some companies to hide what’s really in the lotion!

 I can tell that someone has really thought about what to put in these skin care products.
 The packaging is green and yet in Europe the packaging is silver.
 I prefer the green actually.

 Follow the cleanser with the toner, it is astringent, anti-inflammatory and heals burns according to their literature. it is essentially aloe vera, witch hazel and herbs with grain alcohol.
 Honestly I’d prefer just aloe vera and witch hazel.
 The toner was my least favourite product, but I followed the toner with the organic day creme.
 I really liked it, love is a strong word but I really liked it.
 It is light, smells soothing.
 That quite likely is the shea butter, aloe vera, marigold blossoms and St John’s wort flowers.
 This organic day creme is a superb base for below a foundation or the skin looks fresh and smooth without.